RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 `HOST` is creating(hosting) a lobby, while `JOIN` is joining a lobby.

+In `More`, there are other functions you can use.

 Click `HOST`, you can edit some props of new lobby:

 ![Lobby creating ui](https://ravenfieldcommunity.github.io/docs-img/in-GAME/ravenm.002.en.png)